asifkhan636/subwhisper/README.md

 conda activate subwhisper
 ```

-This installs Python, `torch>=2.5`, `pyannote.audio>=3.3`,
+This installs Python, `torch==1.13.1`, `pyannote.audio==2.1.1`,
 `speechbrain>=1.0`, `whisperx>=3.4.2,<4`, and other dependencies.
 The `torch`
 entry is CPU‑only by default; edit `environment.yml` to choose a CUDA‑enabled
 build or add optional packages.

+> **Note:** The pretrained Pyannote diarization model currently requires
+> `torch==1.13.1` and `pyannote.audio==2.1.1`.
+Using mismatched versions may
+> trigger runtime warnings or failures, so ensure your environment matches
+> these versions when relying on the pretrained model.

 #### Upgrading dependencies

 If you need newer features from `pyannote.audio`, `torch`, or `speechbrain`,
-run `pip install --upgrade torch pyannote.audio speechbrain` and ensure that
-you download models compatible with the new versions.
+check model compatibility before upgrading.
+Installing versions that differ
+from the pinned ones above can lead to runtime warnings or failures unless you
+also obtain pretrained models built for those releases.
 Refer to the respective
 project documentation for migration notes.

 If you prefer to configure things manually: